-4 Results
+5 Results

-4.1 Results on Market Level
+5.1 Results on Market Level

 Figure 3a depicts the trading prices of the asset across our four treatments.
-We report the median price of each treatment based on volume weighted average prices from each market.
-In both Gift treatments, trading prices follow the asset fundamental value relatively well across all trading periods.
-In other words, under neither of our Gift treatments do we observe a pattern of bubbles and crashes.
+We report the median price of each treatment based on volume-weighted prices from each market.14 We first examine our Gift treatments.
+The price trajectories in figure 3a show that prices follow the fundamental value relatively well across all trading periods regardless of endowment centralization.